jfrog/charts/stable/xray/README.md

 helm install -n xray --set postgresql.enabled=false,global.postgresqlUrl=${XRAY_POSTGRESQL_CONN_URL} jfrog/xray
 ```

-### Hardening Connection Strings Setup
+### Hardening Connection Strings Setup (Optional)

 JFrog applications provide a way to harden secrets management so sensitive data will not appear as environment variables, command line parameters or clear text on files in the file system.
-Temporary secrets file will be loaded to containers' memory and deleted from file system on every start up.
+Temporary secrets file will be loaded to containers' memory and deleted from the file system on every startup.

-#### Create `temp.xray_config.yml` file containing the relevant Connection Strings:
+1. Create `temp.xray_config.yml` file containing the relevant connection strings:

 ```yaml
 mqBaseUrl:            amqp://<USERNAME>:<PASSWORD>@<HOST>:5672/